Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space

-And in other words, we have been able to obtain the Bekenstein-Hawking entropy, through, the quantization of space and the idea of space quanta excitation.
-Now, the question that comes to mind is: what is the origin of this entropy?
+And in other words, we have been able to obtain the Bekenstein-Hawking entropy through the quantization of space and the idea of space quanta excitation.
+Now the question that comes to mind is: what is the origin of this entropy?
 And, why black holes have entropy?
-If the entropy of the Eq .\eqref {eq10} is the entropy of the black hole event horizon, then it can be said that the origin of the entropy is the excitation of space quantas, shown in Eq .\eqref {eq1}.
-In other words, when some energy is in space, this energy is distributed between the quanta of space, but since space quantas are excited, so energy can be divided in different ways between space quantas.
-And if we can count the number of these methods we can calculate the system entropy, so the source of the black hole entropy is our lack of awareness of the number of states that space quantas can take in the presence of some energy.
-For example, suppose some energy enters the black hole's horizon, so each quantas of the event horizons will be excited, but we do not know to what extent they are aroused (Each of the space quantities can move from their basic state $(n = 0)$ to the excited state distributed $n = 1,2,3, ...$).
+If the entropy of Eq \eqref {eq10} is the entropy of the black hole event horizon, then it can be said that the origin of the entropy is the excitation of space quantas. where shown in Eq \eqref {eq1}.
+In other words, when some energy is in space, this energy is distributed between the quantas of space, but since space quantas are excited so energy can be divided in different ways between space quantas.
+And if we were able to count the number of these methods we would calculate the system entropy. so the source of the black hole entropy is our lack of awareness of the number of states that space quantas can get in the presence of some energy.
+For example, suppose some energy enters to the black hole's horizon, so each quantas of the event horizon will be excited but we do not know, what extent they are aroused?
+(Each of the space quantities can go up from their basic state $(n = 0)$ to the excited state distributed $n = 1,2,3, ...$).
 So with these descriptions, we should have entropy for the black hole event horizon and more generally for space-time.
-In the above equations, we show that if we maximize Eq .\eqref {eq6} for temperature, we arrive at the Eq .\eqref {eq10} which is very similar to the Bekenstein-Hawking entropy.
-We know from thermodynamics and statistical mechanics, a system is in equilibrium state when it is at its maximum entropy, so the entropy of Eq .\eqref {eq11} predicts a system that is in thermodynamic equilibrium.
+In the above equations, we showed that if we maximize Eq \eqref {eq6} for temperature, we read the Eq \eqref {eq10} which is very similar to the Bekenstein-Hawking entropy.
+Where, we know from thermodynamics and statistical mechanics a system is in equilibrium state when it is at its maximum entropy, so the entropy of Eq \eqref {eq11} predicts a system that is in thermodynamic equilibrium.
 In other words, the Bekenstein-Hawking entropy is valid only for a system that is in thermodynamic equilibrium.
 Further, Jacobson in 1995 showed that Einstein's gravity equation can be obtained from thermodynamic equilibrium with the help of Clausius equation, the full details of Jacobson's calculations can be found in \cite{18}.
-Jacobson used the Bekenstein-Hawking entropy and by incorporating the Bekenstein-Hawking entropy into the Clausius equation
+Jacobson used the Bekenstein-Hawking entropy and by substituting the Bekenstein-Hawking entropy into the Clausius equation,